US Calculator Hub Editorial

 How to interpret breakeven month properly and connect refinance math to your actual moving timeline.

-A lot of calculators look simple on the surface, but the decisions behind the inputs are where stress shows up.
-This guide is written for homeowners evaluating refinance offers.
+This guide is for homeowners evaluating refinance offers.
 A homeowner sees a 40-month breakeven and assumes the refinance is good, but plans to relocate in about three years.

 A Practical Framework